Land Registry plans

 If your neighbour has moved your boundary or indeed you are thinking of doing the same thing specialist advice should be sought first.
 A lot of disputes arise over a wall or fence being erected in the wrong place which can lead to an intolerable situation with your neighbour.
 Boundary disputes are extremely stressful and can last a number of years.
 Therefore, it is always wise to check the position with regards to your boundary before making any changes.

-Stephensons are able to provide advice in relation to your boundary as they have a specialist team who deal with all areas of land and neighbour disputes.
+Stephensons are able to provide advice in relation to your boundary as they have a specialist team who deal with all areas of land and neighbour disputes including breach of covenant.
 Stephensons can assist you by simply considering your Title Deeds and providing advice or assisting you to bring a claim through the courts should settlement not have been reached.